Wondering what will shape content marketing in the upcoming year? Here are the 8 biggest content marketing trends that will dominate 2021.

 6. Prioritise a visual approach

 The content experience is increasingly important and a good experience is only achieved when the visual approach is a priority too.
-Content needs not only to be relevant but also visually appealing.
+In 2021, content needs not only to be relevant but also visually appealing.

-Nowadays, there are several user-friendly editing programs, such as Canva, that make it possible to beautify any kind of data and make it appealing and easy to digest.
+Nowadays, there are several user-friendly editing programs that make it possible to beautify any kind of data and make it appealing and easy to digest.

 7. Mix marketing channels and break boundaries